w3c/ppa/README.md

 This repository contains [a specification](https://w3c.github.io/ppa/) that describes an API that would be presented by a browser to websites.

 The specification contains all of the details.
 There is no [explainer](https://tag.w3.org/explainers/).
 All the explanation can be found up front, before it gets into the gory details.

+The WG will use the process outline [here](process.md) to develop this specification.
+Nothing contained therein is intended to override other W3C process and procedures.